 Coincidentally, my travelling companion, William Boyd’s Any Human Heart, makes mention of Hodge twice.

 My next port of call was Ye Olde Cheshire Cheese, a tavern unspoilt by ‘the fury of innovation’ and a favourite haunt of O’ Connor Power.
 The atmosphere remains warm and welcoming and I presented the manager with a copy of That Irishman.

 And so to Somerset House, former home to the Admiralty, for a delightful lunch with Sile, overlooking the Thames.
 She joined me on my afternoon tour of the Middle Temple.
 We took photographs of O’Connor Power’s chambers – 5 King’s Bench Walk (1882-7), 2 Brick Court (1888-96), 1 Essex Court (1897-1916).
 2 Brick Court was a former home of Oliver Goldsmith.

-Oliver Goldsmith Chambers celebrates Rumpole of the Bailey:
+Oliver Goldsmith Chambers celebrate Rumpole of the Bailey: